-- 3.6.1.1 The City shall require proponents of development or redevelopment proposals to document previous uses of the property(s) affected by the proposal for lands currently or previously used for: - a) employment (industrial), commercial, community, transportation, or utility purposes; - b) activities involving the elimination or disposal of waste and other residues, including landfill sites or waste disposal facilities; - c) any activities involving the storage or use of hazardous substances, including fuels, oils, chemicals, paints, or solvents; and, - d) any use with the potential for site contamination, such as dry cleaning facilities, and gas stations. - 3.6.1.2 Where there is potential for site contamination due to previous uses of a property and a more sensitive land use is proposed, a mandatory filing of a Record of Site Condition is triggered as outlined in provincial guidelines.
+- 3.6.1.1 deleted by OPA 167, MMAH Mod.
+19 - 3.6.1.1 Where there is potential for site contamination due to previous uses of a property and a more sensitive land use is proposed, a mandatory filing of a Record of Site Condition is triggered as outlined in provincial guidelines.
 The Record of Site Condition shall be submitted by the proponent to the City and the Province.
-The Record of Site Condition shall be to the satisfaction of the City. - 3.6.1.3 The City shall continue to identify other circumstances pertaining to specific development or redevelopment proposals where the filing of a Record of Site Condition may be required beyond those circumstances contemplated in Policy B.6.1.2.
-These circumstances may include the age of a building proposed for redevelopment, historic land use, and potential off-site sources of contamination. - 3.6.1.4 Where there is potential for site contamination due to a previous use or uses on lands subject to development or redevelopment proposals, and a mandatory filing of a Record of Site Condition is triggered, the City shall: - a) withhold final approval of an application until acceptance of a Record of Site Condition.
-In the interim, conditional approval may be considered; or, - b) defer or establish conditions of approval for applications involving official plan amendments, zoning by-law amendments, plans of subdivision, and site plan approvals where a Record of Site Condition is necessary. - 3.6.1.5 Application submissions involving land use changes on or within 200 metres, or greater distance as required by the City or province, of lands identified on
+The Record of Site Condition shall be to the satisfaction of the City. - 3.6.1.3 deleted by OPA 167, MMAH Mod.
+20 - 3.6.1.2 Where a mandatory filing of a Record of Site Condition is triggered, the City shall: (OPA 167, MMAH Mod.
+21) - a) withhold final approval of an application until acceptance of a Record of Site Condition.
+In the interim, conditional approval may be considered; or, - b) defer or establish conditions of approval for applications involving official plan amendments, zoning by-law amendments, plans of subdivision, and site plan approvals where a Record of Site Condition is necessary. - 3.6.1.3 Application submissions involving land use changes on or within 200 metres, or greater distance as required by the City or province, of lands identified on Appendix E Contaminated Sites as former landfill sites, may not be considered complete unless accompanied by written permission for redevelopment, proof that remediation is complete from the appropriate authority, or a landfill impact assessment, according to all applicable provincial guidelines and requirements. - 3.6.1.4 In approving applications involving land use changes on or near former landfill sites, the City may require a higher standard of remediation or safety than the Province. - 3.6.1.5 As a condition of approval of applications involving land use changes within 200 metres of lands identified on Appendix E Contaminated Sites as Former Landfill Sites, future purchasers and tenants shall be advised of existing and potential impacts of the former landfill.
+Such a warning provision shall be included as a clause in a lease or rental agreement, agreement of purchase and sale, and development agreement where applicable, and registered on title where possible. - 3.6.1.6 No activity associated with the proposed use shall be permitted on a contaminated site or potentially contaminated site until any required Record of

-Appendix E - Contaminated Sites as former landfill sites, may not be considered complete unless accompanied by written permission for redevelopment, proof that remediation is complete from the appropriate authority, or a landfill impact assessment, according to all applicable provincial guidelines and requirements.
+Site Condition has been filed and it has been demonstrated to the satisfaction of the City that there will be no adverse effects.

-- 3.6.1.6 In approving applications involving land use changes on or near former landfill sites, the City may require a higher standard of remediation or safety than the Province. - 3.6.1.7 As a condition of approval of applications involving land use changes within 200 metres of lands identified on Appendix E Contaminated Sites as Former Landfill Sites, future purchasers and tenants shall be advised of existing and potential impacts of the former landfill.
-Such a warning provision shall be included as a clause in a lease or rental agreement, agreement of purchase and sale, and development agreement where applicable, and registered on title where possible. - 3.6.1.8 No activity associated with the proposed use shall be permitted on a contaminated site or potentially contaminated site until any required Record of Site Condition has been filed and it has been demonstrated to the satisfaction of the City that there will be no adverse effects. - 3.6.1.9 Development on, abutting, or adjacent to lands affected by oil, gas, and salt hazards; or former mineral mining operation, mineral aggregate operations, or petroleum resource operations may be permitted only if rehabilitation measures to address and mitigate known or suspected hazards are underway or are complete to the satisfaction of the City. - 3.6.1.10 The Taro East Quarry/Landfill site and former Taro West Quarry/Landfill site are addressed in Section B.7.5 Nash Neighbourhood Secondary Plan of Volume 2.
+- 3.6.1.7 Development on, abutting, or adjacent to lands affected by oil, gas, and salt hazards; or former mineral mining operation, mineral aggregate operations, or petroleum resource operations may be permitted only if rehabilitation measures to address and mitigate known or suspected hazards are underway or are complete to the satisfaction of the City. - 3.6.1.8 The Taro East Quarry/Landfill site and former Taro West Quarry/Landfill site are addressed in Section B.7.5 Nash Neighbourhood Secondary Plan of Volume 2.